corybrunson/gggda/README.md

 ![](man/figures/README-stat-1.png)<!-- -->

-Several new geometric constructions have a wide range of uses, including biplots, with two-dimensional errorbars an underused example:
+Several new geometric constructions have a wide range of uses, including biplots, with two-dimensional errorbars being an underused example:

 ``` r
 # centroids with 2-standard deviation bars for both variables